jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 (3) However, if the Authority acts under subsection (2), the Authority must provide an absent party with— (a) any material it receives that is relevant to the case of the absent party; and (b) an opportunity to comment on the material before the Authority takes it into account.
-(4) To avoid doubt, subsections (2) and (3) do not limit the powers of the Authority to make ex parte orders (except a freezing order or search order as provided for in the High Court Rules).
+(4) To avoid doubt, subsections (2) and (3) do not limit the powers of the Authority to make ex parte orders (except a freezing order or search order as provided for in the High Court Rules 2016).
 (5) The Authority may meet with the parties at the times and places fixed by a member of the Authority or an officer of the Authority.
 (6) Meetings of the Authority may be adjourned from time to time and from place to place by a member of the Authority or an officer of the Authority designated for the purpose by the chief executive, whether at any meeting or at any time before the time fixed for the meeting.